MachineLearning/BioML/README.md

   model.
 For cross-validation the option to specify is '-v N', where N is the number of buckets, and the output of svmtrain is the accuracy which is a scalar.
 Lines 58 - 75 contain this part.

-  e) Without -v the output of svmtrain is a non-scalar model that can be directly plugged into svmpredict.
+  e) Without -v, the output of svmtrain is a non-scalar model that can be directly plugged into svmpredict.
+Some basic parameters are kernel type, cost, gamma, and degree of cross validation.

   f) Additional details at http://www.csie.ntu.edu.tw/~cjlin/libsvm/.